ZeldOcarina/nu-dentistry/sedation-dentistry.md

   columns: '1'
   superheading:
   heading: STAY ANXIETY-FREE WITH SEDATION DENTISTRY IN HOUSTON
-  text: NEVER MISS A DENTIST APPOINTMENT AGAIN BECAUSE OF DENTAL ANXIETY!
+  text: NEVER MISS A DENTIST APPOINTMENT AGAIN BECAUSE OF DENTAL ANXIETY
   content: |-
     Poor hygiene habits and poor diets are the most common culprits for cavities and decay.
 However, there is a secret villain causing toothaches and oral problems around the world: dental phobia.
 Fear of the dentist has led too many patients to avoid their <a href='/houston-tx/general-dentistry/dental-cleaning/' target='_blank' class='paragraph-link'>dental cleanings and exams</a> — a big and costly mistake.
 Avoiding the dentist can lead to dental problems that otherwise would have been easily treatable.
 However, our dentists are here to help you conquer your fear and make visits to our office simple and painless.